Login

 DHS adopted the temporary policy in response to the difficulty of renewing documents during COVID.
 Since then, document-issuing authorities have reopened or provided alternatives to in-person renewals.
 Starting May 1, 2022, employers must return to only accepting unexpired List B documents.

-If an employee presented an expired List B document between May 1, 2020, and April 30, 2022, you need to update their Form I-9 by July 31, 2022, as follows:
+Action Item If an employee presented an expired List B document between May 1, 2020, and April 30, 2022, you need to update their Form I-9 by July 31, 2022, as follows:

 · If the employee is still employed, they must present an unexpired document from either List A or List B. If presenting a List B document, it could be a renewed version of the document previously provided, or a different List B document.
 You should enter the document title, issuing authority, document number, and expiration date in the “Additional Information” field of Section 2, and initial and date the change.
-USCIS provides an example of how to do this here
+USCIS provides an example of how to do this here.

 · If the employee is no longer employed, no action is needed.